 - the Quezalguaque library and mobile library

-- the first computer classroom in the region
+- the first computer classrooms in the region

 - an arts program

-- health programs including efforts to identify the causes of an epidemic of chronic kidnet disease of unknown origin (CKDu) and to support care delivery and access for the local community.
+- health programs including efforts to respond to the COVID-19 pandemic, to combat dengue & other mosquito borne illnesses, to help combat & address the epidemic of chronic kidney disease of unknown origin (CKDu) & to support care delivery & greater health care access for the local community.

 More than 250 Brookline residents have visited Quezalguaque.
-If you’re interested in learning more about the BQSCP visit our history and initiative pages.
+If you’re interested in learning more about the BQSCP visit our Recent News, History and Projects pages.
 If you would like to become involved in our health care, education or other projects, please contact us at firstname.lastname@example.org and visit us on Facebook.

 The Brookline-Quezalguaque Sister City Project is a tax exempt 501(c)(3) organization.
 Contributions are tax-deductible to the extent permissible by law.